 Our team realized this, and we set out on the mission to give you an honest opinion on these tires in this Falken tires review!
 If you want to get to know more about Falken’s history, tire selections, and technologies used in production, keep reading for the details.

-Overview and a Short History of Falken tires
+History and overview of Falken tires

 Falken is one of those brands that might have gone under the grid for many drivers over the past three decades.
 The company was established in Japan back in 1983, but it quickly entered the US tire market as a new and ambitious brand.